richard-warren/locomotionAnalysis/models/README.md

 # todo
-- [ ] prepare predictors for single session
-- [ ] incorporate getKinematicData into autoAnalyze() and make sure diagnostic plots are produced
+- [ ] prepPredictors
 - [ ] single cell plots
 - [ ] aggregate plots
+- [ ] choose transformations
+  - [ ] may need some mechanism for regressing away arbitrary predictors...
+- [ ] incorporate getKinematicData into autoAnalyze() and make sure diagnostic plots are produced
   - [ ] sort both by peak autocorrelation AND mutual information to see if there are non-linear relationships here
   - [ ] mutual information for each cell and predictors, or cross correlations? only include high info cells in aggregate plots? does it make sense to use mutual information when model is linear? e.g. mutual info would be very high for phase predictor, but phase would be useless in model
   - [ ] use these plots to determine model transformations